vharntzen/vharntzen.github.io/talks.md

 **Poster presentation**

-**EPIDEMICS** International Conference on Infectious Disease Dynamics, Sitges, Spain.
+November 29th, 2017 **EPIDEMICS** International Conference on Infectious Disease Dynamics, Sitges, Spain.
+*Geographical clustering patterns of MRSA carriage in a livestock-dense region in the Netherlands*